 Learning Onomatopoeias with Video

-There are thousands of other onomatopoeias, an extensive list, but this is something you will discover in everyday life and living with the Japanese.
-See below a video with more onomatopoeias and their sounds being performed:
+There are thousands of other onomatopoeias, an extensive list, but this is something you will discover in your daily life and interaction with Japanese people.
+Below is a video with more onomatopoeias and their sounds being performed:

 Some of the onomatopoeias mentioned in the video: